symbol/symbol-docs/source/getting-started/first-application.rst

 2. Sign the transaction with the ticket vendor account, so that the network can verify the authenticity of the transaction.

-.. note:: To make your transaction only valid for your network, you will have to include the first block generation hash when signing your transaction.
-Open ``http://localhost:3000/block/1`` in a new tab and copy ``meta.generationHash`` value.
+.. note:: To make the transaction only valid for your network, include the first block generation hash.
+Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.

 .. example-code::